-The Council will serve Tree Preservation Orders (TPO's) on woodlands, groups and individual trees where they are considered to be at risk and where their removal would be considered to have an adverse effect on the local environment.
+8.11 The Council will serve Tree Preservation Orders (TPO's) on woodlands, groups and individual trees where they are considered to

-Applicants should bear in mind that development involving buildings or any other construction works, such as hard standings, foundations, drainage works and land level changes, in close proximity to trees can effect their viability.

-The local planning authority recommends making use of the current British Standard BS5837 Guide for trees in relation to construction which provides assistance on development close to existing trees.

-Applications for planning permission which involve development or associated works and which are in the vicinity of preserved trees must be accompanied by a statement of the arboricultural implications of development.
-This should be in the form of an arboricultural method statement showing how the development would be carried out so as to avoid any damage to trees, including full details demonstrating how the preserved tree(s) would be protected before, during and after development.

-When the local authority considers that there is justification for the felling of a preserved tree the planting of an appropriate replacement native species of provident seed will be required.
+- be at risk and where their removal would be considered to have an adverse effect on the local environment. - 8.12 Applicants should bear in mind that development involving buildings or any other construction works, such as hard standings, foundations, drainage works and land level changes, in close proximity to trees can effect their viability. - 8.13 The local planning authority states that use should be made of the current British Standard BS5837 Guide for trees in relation to construction which provides assistance on development close to existing trees. - 8.14 Applications for planning permission which involve development or associated works and which are in the vicinity of preserved trees must be accompanied by a statement of the arboricultural implications of development.
+This should be in the form of an arboricultural method statement showing how the development would be carried out so as to avoid any damage to trees, including full details demonstrating how the preserved tree(s) would be protected before, during and after development. - 8.15 When the local authority considers that there is justification for the felling of a preserved tree the planting of an appropriate replacement native species of provident seed will be required.